Receding Gums vs Healthy Gums: See the Differences with Images

 Whether or not gum recession comes with inflammation depends on its cause.

-If plaque buildup is the trigger, you may notice signs of inflammation such as redness, swelling, and bleeding.
-This happens because bacteria in plaque irritate the gums, leading to inflammation and gradual gum loss.
+If plaque buildup is the real culprit, you may notice signs of inflammation and gum disease such as redness, swelling, and bleeding.
+This happens because bacteria in plaque damage the gums and bone, leading to inflammation and gradual tissue destruction.

 However, not all gum recession involves inflammation.
 In some cases, gums can recede while still appearing healthy.
-This means there may be no redness or swelling, but the gums continue to pull away over time.
+This means there may be no swelling or signs of inflammation, yet the gums continue to pull away over time.

 How?
-This happens when gum recession is caused by physical trauma rather than infection.
-For example:
+This happens when gum recession is caused by physical trauma rather than bacterial infection.
+These include:

 • Brushing too hard or using a hard-bristle toothbrush